The Difference between the Left and Right Invariant Extended Kalman Filter: Left and Right IEKF Definition

 \subsubsection{Notation}

 An IEKF is often stated as an algorithm with states $(\hat{X}, \Sigma)$, however, in order to properly capture the reset step inherent in the EKF formulation, we use the extended concentrated Gaussian to model the filter state, given by $(\mu, \hat{X}, \Sigma)$.
 Considering the reset step explicitly requires notation that captures the state of the filter through the three stages of the filter: \emph{predict}, \emph{update} and \emph{reset}.
-We will use the following notation for the state of the filter:
+We will use the following notation for the state of the L-IEKF:

-Here, the full state of the filter is referred to without superscripts.
+and use analogous notation for the R-IEKF.
+Here, the full state of the filter at the start of one filter iteration is referred to without superscripts.
 We use a superscript `-' to indicate prediction without update.
-The `+' indicates that the new information available at time $k+1$ has been used to update the state, but expressed in the old coordinates.
+The `+' indicates that the new information available at time $t_{k+1}$ has been used to update the state, but expressed in the old coordinates.
 Finally, the reset step returns the full filter state in the new coordinates.

-In the rest of this section, we will formulate the L-IEKF and R-IEKF by defining the error dynamics and deriving each single filter step.
-Since the whole discussion occurs for filter step $k+1$ we will suppress the index and replace it by a subscript that indicates the different filter handedness.
-In particular, we will use the notation

-for the $k+1$ step of the L-IEKF and use analogous notation for the R-IEKF.
-Where the particular filter step is important we will write $(\mu_\tL(t_k), \hat{X}_\tL(t_k), \Sigma_\tL(t_k)) $ and analogously for the right-handed implementation.
-Even though the notations used in different steps are different, the values of some elements remain the same across steps, for example, both $\mu_\tL$ and $\mu_\tL^-$ are zero, which we discuss in the following sections.
+Since the whole discussion occurs for filter step $t_{k+1}$, we will suppress the time index when it will not cause confusion to make the notation more concise.
+We will use dedicated notation in different steps of the algorithm even when the values may be the same or known to improve comprehension.
+For example, both $\mu_\tL$ and $\mu_\tL^-$ are zero, however, we will preserve the full notation to make the steps in the algorithm clear.